Anne de Montmorency, 1st Duke of Montmorency: Captive king

 Montmorency would not be in captivity long, and was exchanged for Ugo de Moncada.
 François at first remained captive in Pizzighettone, before proposing to his captors that he be transferred to Spain.
 The Imperial viceroy Lannoy agreed, but to stop any mischief by the French fleet requested several French galleys be involved in the transfer.
 Montmorency therefore arranged with the regency government for 6 galleys to be handed over.
 The fleet left Genoa on 31 May 1525.
 Montmorency then travelled to Toledo where he appealed for safe-conduct for François' sister Marguerite to come and negotiate a peace in Spain and that a truce be declared while negotiations were ongoing.
 The Emperor allowed all this, and Montmorency went to the regency government to obtain the powers to agree the truce.
 Philippe de Chabot travelled to Toledo soon thereafter and signed a truce on 11 August.

-In exchange for peace, the Emperor demanded that France cede Bourgogne, recognise Imperial control of Artois and Vlaanderen and relinquish their claims on Napoli and Milan.
+In exchange for peace, the Emperor demanded that France cede Burgundy, recognise Imperial control of Artois and Flanders and relinquish their claims on Napoli and Milan.
 This was too much for François and his mother Louise de Savoie who led the regency.
 From his captivity in Madrid, François first considered escape, and when frustrated in this, abdication in favour of his eldest son so that the Imperials would no longer possess a valuable captive with which to extort France.
 In the event of his release, François was to be restored to the crown with his sons regal powers suspended until the formers death.
 Montmorency and Cardinal de Tournon witnessed the sealing of the decision.
 Montmorency brought the decision of the king from Madrid to the Paris Parlement (highest court in France) to register, but they refused to consider the king's abdication, moreover the Emperor was not fooled by the manoeuvrer which only alerted him to the value of the king's children.
-In the treaty which released him from his captivity in January 1526 his release was contingent on the captivity of his two eldest sons as a guarantee that he would cede the land he committed to (including Bourgogne).
+In the treaty which released him from his captivity in January 1526 his release was contingent on the captivity of his two eldest sons as a guarantee that he would cede the land he committed to (including Burgundy).
 Montmorency brought the news of the treaty back to France.